hbadreldin/DS-CSC-842/README.md

 - Scripts set with +x (chmod +x `<SCRIPT>`)
 - Log files set to +RO for the specific user running the scripts

-Network:

 # Network Requirements:
 - Network switches, routers and firewalls to send logs to a log server
 - Logging should be enabled in the BGP process
     - bgp log-neighbor-changes

 # How it works:
-Syntax:
-crontab –e
+- crontab –e
 Then add the following and save: */5 * * * * `<path to the script>` >> /dev/null 2>&1
-   OR
+   # OR
-vi/etc/cron.d
+- vi/etc/cron.d
 Then add the following and save: */5 * * * * `<path to the script>` >> /dev/null 2>&1

 Example: